In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 The downside to this is, if not done right, it can lead to a lot of miscommunication and lost productivity within your team.

-Trello, while it is known for its simplicity, doesn’t support every aspect of agile.
-It lets you to quickly move work around using kanban boards but does not have dedicated support for scrum teams.
+Trello, while known for its simplicity, doesn't support every aspect of agile project management.
+It lets you to quickly move work around using kanban software tool but projects in Trello does not have dedicated support for scrum teams.
+This makes using Trello for scrum a difficult task.
 Some scrum teams, however, workaround by naming columns as a backlog, prioritized, in progress, and done to run sprints.

 Reports in JIRA vs Trello